 Affordability is central to Truett's mission.
-Numerous donors and Baptist organizations partner with Truett Seminary to financially commit to helping students achieve their goals of a top-notch seminary education.
+Numerous donors and Baptist organizations partner with Truett Seminary to financially commit to helping students achieve their goals of an excellent seminary education.

-Truett Scholarships are approved and awarded to an applicant following admission (accepted and deposit submitted), based on the scholarship program and requirements for given degree that academic year.
+Truett Scholarships are approved and awarded to an applicant following admission (accepted and deposit submitted), based on the scholarship program and requirements for a given degree that academic year.
 This basis remains in effect throughout the program (M.Div.
 93 attempted hours, M.A.C.M.
 60 attempted hours, M.T.S.
 48 attempted hours) for students who remain in good standing and meet appropriate requirements within the Truett scholarship.
 Requirements provide that 1) all students file a Ministerial Vocation Update and 2) Baptist students file an annual church certification renewal form by March 1 prior to the upcoming academic year.
 This date is also a benchmark for all incoming summer and fall students to file their initial Church Certification form from their home church as it allows for all financial processes to be completed before bills are processed and due.
-As a reminder: the Administrative Committee of Truett Seminary reserves the right at any time to review, reduce, increase, or rescind student scholarships given by Baylor University, the Baptist General Convention of Texas, the Cooperative Baptist Fellowship or any endowed scholarship given for the benefit of Baylor University or Truett Seminary.
-There may be occasions whereby students receiving endowed funds will be expected to correspond with donors.